Table of Contents

 - However, for Veterans holding a certificate of eligibility or an honorable discharge via the DD214, no earnest money deposit is required.

-- An applicant must be a resident of the territory for the last three (3) years prior to the signing of a sales contract, with the exception of those applicants who were prior residents of the territory for at least 10 years and have now opted to return, or whose birthplace is the U.S. Virgin Islands.
+- An applicant must be a resident of the territory for the last three (3) years prior to submitting its application for secondary gap financing through a participating lender, with the exception of those applicants who were prior residents of the territory for at least 10 years and have now opted to return, or whose birthplace is the U.S. Virgin Islands.

 FINANCIAL REQUIREMENTS